ULHPC/tutorials/gpu/openacc/basics/README.md

           6, !$acc loop gang, vector(32) ! blockidx%x threadidx%x

 ```
-* As we can see above the loop is vectorized!.
+* As we can see above the loop is parallelized!.

 #### _kernels_ in FORTRAN